"Skid Row Immersion"

 - There will be pre and post trip meetings and a service opportunity when we return.
 Service credit will awarded once all post-trip meetings have been completed.

-- Students may encounter rough language and difficult life.
+- Students will encounter rough language and difficult circumstances.
 It is important that they be able to genuinely listen without acting offended or speaking in a similar manner.

 - Every day is structured around intentional and meaningful dialog and reflection.
 It is important that you are open to having conversations and willing to share your faith experiences, insights, and challenges.